Skip to main content

 Tip

-You can use the Unique ID Generator data service to create IDs for all the products within your site, project, or account.
+You can use the Unique ID Generator data service to create IDs for all the products within your site, project, or organization.
 See Create unique IDs for your products with the Unique ID Generator.

 1. Take the steps from Add a rule box to add the Generate Unique ID rule box.